nilsjor/ExPECA-examples/openairinterface/gnbcoreinone.md

 transport=udp
 ```

 You can add more users.
-Make sure the UE devices' imsi are included.
+Make sure the IMSIs in these two files match the IMSIs of the simcards in Advantech routers.

 4) Run core network